Bond Indentures

 A standard indenture requirement is that bond issuers must send quarterly and annual reports to bondholders by a specified time, about when it files those reports with the SEC.
 Most companies have 60 days after the missed deadline to file the reports.
 Failure to do so is a technical default.

-These so-called vulture investors are using this method to take advantage of companies caught up in the options backdating scandals, which has caused their bond prices to drop in the secondary market.
+These so-called vulture investors used this method to take advantage of companies caught up in the options backdating scandals, which has caused their bond prices to drop in the secondary market.